sundeepbassi/The-Wellbeing-Retreat/README.md

  5. What social media contacts would you like to see incorporated on the site?

+ **Scope**

+ Allow the user to have an opportunity to consider self improvement techniques namely yoga and meditation.

  The site was named The Wellbeing Retreat because one  wanted to give the users a feeling that they were about to enter a retreat and from which they could switch off from the outside world and distractions.
 The idea is that they would be in place of refuge and a sanctuary.

  I initially had the idea of using the title Yogimed and realised that this may give the user the wrong impression.
 As the end of the  word maybe misinterpreted to mean medical.